 What steps do I take to apply to ESU and the BID program?

 Send in application forms and fees.
 Visit BID Admissions for details.

 Have each post-secondary institution you have attended send official transcripts to ESU.

 Complete at least 124 semester hours of credit (For details, click here.)Complete ID 302, Introduction to Interdisciplinary Studies.

 What are the General Education Requirements?

-Students must meet specific general education requirements (48 hours) in basic skills, cultural literacy, science, and graduation requirements.
+Students must meet the same general education requirements (48 hours) as other ESU students, in basic skills, cultural literacy, science, and graduation requirements.